AindreaAjax/ML_Introduction/Statistics/Theory/06_Common_distributions.md

 Here are some examples of distributions that are often assumed to be normal:

-- The height of people.
+- Heights of people.
-- The IQ scores of students.
+- IQ scores of students.
-- The errors in measurements.
+- Errors in measurements.
-- The distribution of returns on investments.
+- The distribution of return on investments.

 `Standard normal distribution:`